UBC-Stat-ML/rejectfree/README.md

 The package is currently undergoing major refactoring:

-- Everything under package ``rejfree`` is the code used for the paper above.
-It will stay accessible in the history of the repository for reproducibility purpose but will be deprecated.
+- Everything under package ``rejfree`` (available in the git history up until April 5th) is the code used for the paper above.
+It will stay accessible in the history of the repository for reproducibility purpose but is deprecated.
   The usage instruction below correspond to this version.
 - The refactored version is under the packages ``ca.ubc.pdmp`` and ``ca.ubc.bps``.
 Documentation and testing is still